bangconghuynh/qsym2/README.md

 The following instructions for installing QSym² from source are specific to Debian/Ubuntu operating systems.
 On Microsoft Windows platforms, Windows Subsystem for Linux is recommended.

+There are two main ways of installing QSym²:
+- as a binary named `qsym2` providing the command-line interface, or
+- as a Python library named `qsym2` providing the exposed Python bindings.

+Both methods can be configured via Rust features.

 ### Rust features

 The QSym² crate defines the following features that can be specified at compilation via `cargo`.
 Some of these features are mutually exclusive.